Richard Grenell: Controversies

 Grenell's selection as a foreign policy adviser to the 2012 Romney campaign was controversial.
 He was criticized for "snarky" tweets about various public women and that he is openly gay.
-Democratic Party official Susan E. Rice described Grenell as "one of the most nasty, dishonest people I’ve ever encountered" and journalist Reuters Irwin Arieff described Grenell as "the most dishonest and deceptive press person I ever worked with."
+Democratic Party official Susan E. Rice described Grenell as "one of the most nasty, dishonest people I've ever encountered" and Reuters journalist Irwin Arieff described Grenell as "the most dishonest and deceptive press person I ever worked with."

 A February 20, 2020, White House press release announcing the appointment of Grenell to the post of acting director of National Intelligence, stated that Grenell had "years of experience working with our Intelligence Community in a number of additional positions"; however, this assertion was disputed by others who asserted Grenell had little background in intelligence matters.
 Republican senator Susan Collins, one of four co-authors of the legislation creating the ODNI in 2004, said: "I care deeply about that position and believe the person needs experience in the intelligence community, which regrettably Ambassador Grenell does not have."

 On the day his tenure began, it was reported that Grenell had not disclosed payments for advocacy work on behalf of Moldovan politician Vladimir Plahotniuc, who has been accused of stealing USD 1 billion from the Moldavan banking system between 2012 and 2014.

 On March 10, 2020, Grenell declined to attend a congressional hearing on election security, "citing apprehension about his preparedness to address sensitive subjects that tend to upset the president."

 Grenell stated in August 2020 that "President Trump is the most pro-gay president in American history.
 I can prove it."
 The Washington Post fact-checker gave his claim "Four Pinocchios" and described the claim as absurd.
-The fact-checker noted, "the only items Grenell can cite in support of his supposedly pro-gay record concern Grenell’s own temporary appointment and a policy announced by Grenell that Trump apparently knew little about...
-That’s pretty thin gruel on which to claim Trump is the most pro-gay president in history, especially when Trump has worked actively to undermine protections for the LGBT community that were enacted under Obama."
+The fact-checker noted, "the only items Grenell can cite in support of his supposedly pro-gay record concern Grenell's own temporary appointment and a policy announced by Grenell that Trump apparently knew little about...
+That's pretty thin gruel on which to claim Trump is the most pro-gay president in history, especially when Trump has worked actively to undermine protections for the LGBT community that were enacted under Obama."

 On November 5, 2020, Grenell appeared as a speaker of the Trump campaign press conference in North Las Vegas, pushing the local effort to overturn the presidential election Donald Trump had lost and announcing a federal lawsuit against "illegal" votes.
 He made allegations of fraud, claiming that non-residents and people who were long dead had voted in Nevada and accusing the state of covering up these incidents.
 When asked by journalists to identify himself and present evidence backing up any of his claims, Grenell refused to answer the questions and told reporters: "You're here to take in information".
 All the post-election lawsuits related to Nevada were later either dropped or dismissed.

 Grenell sought to build support for Trump's 2024 presidential campaign among Libertarian activists and donors.